Midleton: Economy

 Local employers include retail, light manufacturing, food production, tourism and whiskey distilling industries.
 At nearby Whitegate is the state's first gas-fired power station as well as Ireland's only oil refinery.
 Many Midleton residents also commute to jobs in Cork city, Carrigtwohill or Little Island.

 Traditionally the main commercial and retail area of the town was on Main Street and this continues to provide shopping – primarily with local ownership.
 The commercial part of Midleton has also expanded to the old site of Midleton Mart, now called Market Green.
-A number of multinational retailers have outlets in Midleton, including Tesco, Lidl, Boots, and Aldi.
-The Market Green shopping centre is located at the northern end of the town.
-This includes a five-screen cinema, Tesco and other stores and the Midleton Park Hotel is just across the road.
-A locally owned supermarket, Hurley's Super-Valu, is also located at the northern end of the town opposite the so-called 'Gooses Acre'.
-On Saturdays the park next to SuperValu is the site for the Midleton Farmers' Market.
-Lidl, Aldi and McDonald's are located in a new shopping and residential area alongside the river.
+A number of large retailers have outlets in Midleton, including Aldi, Lidl, Tesco and Supervalu.
+The Market Green shopping centre, opened in 2005 and containing a cinema, is located at the northern end of the town.
+The Midleton Farmers' Market is held on Saturdays.

 Midleton is also the home of the Old Midleton Distillery, a tourist attraction which includes the largest pot-still in the world.

 Geography

-The town is located in a fertile valley below hills to the north with Cork Harbour and the coast to the south.
+The town is located in a fertile valley below hills to the north-west of Cork Harbour and the coast to the south.
 In times past, the channel from the Harbour to nearby Ballinacurra (Baile na Cora, meaning "Town at the Weir"), was navigable by barges up to 300 tonnes.
 Due to silting over the years, the channel is now extremely shallow.

 Demographics

 In the 20 years between the 1996 and 2016 census, the population of the Midleton area effectively doubled, from 6,209 to 12,496 people.

-As of the 2016 census, of Midleton's 12,496 inhabitants, 72% were white Irish, less than 1% white Irish travellers, 17% other white ethnicities, 4% black, 1% Asian, 1% other ethnicities, and 4% did not state their ethnicity.
-In terms of religion the area was 77% Catholic, 9% other stated religions, 11% with no religion, and 3% not stated.
+As of the 2022 census, of Midleton's 13,906 inhabitants, 71.01% were white Irish, less than 0.5% white Irish travellers, 16.30% other white ethnicities, 3.36% black, 3.11% Asian, 2.45% other ethnicities, and 3.35% did not state their ethnicity.
+In terms of religion the area was 67.12% Catholic, 10.36% other stated religions, 18.47% with no religion, and 4.05% not stated.